 What can you do when it’s Thursday afternoon, everyone is out, and you have a minging cold.
-Go caching, that’s what !
-There is no point in mooching around at home feeling sorry for yourself when there’s a whole world full of tupperware available.
+Go caching, that’s what!
+There is no point in mooching around at home feeling sorry for yourself.
+Not when there’s a whole world full of tupperware available.
 Anyway, there was this whole Going Wild series in Woburn on an animal-based theme.
 Well, Woburn has got a safari park.

-So I planned a quick trip around the Woburn Animal Series in (funnily enough) Woburn.
-To be more precise, they are to the south of Woburn, spread over about 5 miles round a bunch of fields of the agricultural variety.
+To be precise, the caches are to the south of Woburn.
+They cover about 5 miles round a bunch of fields of the agricultural variety.

-I parked in the middle of Woburn village, leaving me a half mile hike before starting, and paid for parking.
-I then realised that all the time I had spent lovingly loading waypoints onto the Garmin was wasted.
-Why ?
+I parked in the middle of Woburn village, leaving me a half-mile hike before starting, and paid for parking.
+I then realised that I’d wasted all the time I had spent lovingly loading waypoints onto the Garmin.
+Why?
 Because I left the flaming thing on the windowsill at home instead of chucking it in the bag.
-Doh !
+Doh!
 Let’s just hope that I can get a 3G signal on the phone all afternoon or it might be a very short afternoon.
 In the Car Park, the signal was fine, so I decided to give it a go and see how far I could get.
-As well as the iPhone I was armed with a pocketful of tissues, several hankies, a couple of Tracker bars and a Lucozade Sport (other isotonic sports drinks are available…).
+As well as the iPhone I was carrying a pocketful of tissues, several hankies, a couple of Tracker bars and a Lucozade Sport (other isotonic sports drinks are available…).

 And so to the caching…..

-The series proved to be fairly well laid out and the walk is fairly pleasant, but it is just fields, mainly, so don’t go here expecting a great view.
+The series proved to be fairly easy and the walk is fairly pleasant, but it is just fields, mainly, so don’t go here expecting a great view.

 Most of the caches also were pretty easy to find.
 I missed a couple from the series because they are marked inactive.
-As it turns out, one is actually there and has been rehoused on the same feature.
+As it turns out, one is actually there but in a different position to the hint.
 It has been in an inactive state for several months now, so I am assuming that the owner is not maintaining the series at all.

 First up was Woburn Animal Series – 7) Antelope – a fairly easy find in a tree.
 Second up was Woburn Animal Series – 6) Lion and then Woburn Animal Series – 5) Camel – both of which were in hedges.
 The hint was off on one of them so I spent ages looking on the wrong side of the gate.